lagooned/blog/posts/topological-sort-graph.md

 you can easily verify that in comparing to the provided ordering, each left value occurs in the ordering at a lower index than each of the right values.

-using interpretation, we can implement a test case to program against:
+using this interpretation, we can implement a test case to program against:

 ```java
 public class TopologicalSortShould {